CLICK HERE TO GO TO MY REGULAR WEBSITE

 ABOUT THIS WORK...

-After graduating from Montserrat College of Art (Massachusetts), I moved to Vermont and painted landscapes and still life from observation.
+After graduating from Montserrat College of Art (Beverly, Massachusetts), I moved to Vermont and painted landscapes and still life from observation.
 Much later, during the years I was care-giving for my husband while he was sick and dying, my work shifted entirely into black-and-white narratives - comics and graphic novels.
 I could not access color, either emotionally or visually.

 IN SUM: This recent body of abstract work is about energy: how it moves, resists, and transforms.
 I adhere to the adage: Painting is its own language.
 This work develops through careful attention to what the painting itself demands.
 Structure and spontaneity coexist and inform one another.
 Color functions as force and depth.
 I begin each painting without knowing what it will ask of me and I allow it to develop organically.
 Painting is a joyful and surprising adventure.